Online Classes FAQs

 Please contact us toll free at 866.522.7747 if you wish to take more than two courses and ask about the Kaplan University Accelerated Scholars Award.
 You can also locate your advising teams contact information in the lower right corner of your KU Campus homepage.

-To log in to a course, on the KU Campus homepage page click on the course listed under My Classes.
-If the course page does not open, double check that any pop-up blockers are turned off or hold down the Ctrl key on your keyboard while clicking on the course.
-Within the classroom there are links to the unit lessons, class readings, discussion boards, and Web field trips.
+To enter an online course you’re registered for, log on to KU Campus (kucampus.kaplan.edu).
+Once on the KU Campus homepage page, click on the course listed under “Current.”
+Within the online classroom there are links to the announcements, unit lessons, class readings, discussion boards, and web field trips.
 Click on the unit you are currently in and complete the assignments for the week.

 There are several ways you can get in contact with your professor.
 One way is to email your professor.
-To do this, click on the Email tab within the classroom and select your professor.
-A second way is to chat with your professor during his or her online office hours using AOL Instant Messenger.
-Check your syllabus to see when your professor will hold online office hours and to learn what your professor's screen name is.
+To do this, click on the “Email” tab within the classroom and select your professor.
+A second way is to chat with your professor during his or her online office hours.
+Check your syllabus to see when your professor will hold online office hours and to learn what your professor's email address for chat.

 9. What if I have a question about the class content?